 Looking for the perfect dessert or snack item?
 This churro recipe has your name written all over it.

 Sometimes I crave the crunchy deliciousness of cinnamon sugar.
-Most likely nostalgia from my childhood eating cinnamon toast and sopapillas, it was the only pregnancy craving I ever had.
+Most likely nostalgia from my childhood eating cinnamon toast, sopapillas, hocus pocus buns and churro cheesecake bars it was the only pregnancy craving I ever had.

 But I also didn’t like making traditional churros at home.
 They are a mess!
 Piping thick dough into hot oil was just not on my to-do list.
 Until I learned that I could make them in an Air Fryer.